New director for science & innovation at NERC

 In 2005 he delivered a Royal Society Public Lecture titled 'Growing crops in changing climate' and co-authored a Royal Society Statement on Climate Change & Agriculture tabled at the G8 Summit in Gleneagles.
 Tim has served as a member of the Biotechnology & Biological Sciences Research Council (BBSRC), the Higher Education Funding Council for England (HEFCE) REF sub-panel for Agriculture, Veterinary & Food Science and two of the UK government's Leadership Councils (Agricultural Technology & Space).

 2. NERC is the UK's main agency for funding and managing research, training and knowledge exchange in the environmental sciences.
 Our work covers the full range of atmospheric, Earth, biological, terrestrial and aquatic science, from the deep oceans to the upper atmosphere and from the poles to the equator.
-We co-ordinate some of the world's most exciting research projects, tackling major issues such as climate change, environmental influences on human health, the genetic make-up of life on Earth, and much more.
+We coordinate some of the world's most exciting research projects, tackling major issues such as climate change, environmental influences on human health, the genetic make-up of life on Earth, and much more.
 NERC is a non-departmental public body.
-We receive around £330m of annual funding from the Department for Business, Innovation & Skills (BIS).
+We receive around £330 million of annual funding from the Department for Business, Innovation & Skills (BIS).